Most people don’t have vividly clear premonitions that they fully understand, but the mother-to-be in the video below did, and it saved her life!

 Intentionally daydream about experiencing each item.
 Include as many senses as possible.

+Is the sun shining?
 Are there any pleasant smells that you associate with the experience?
+Is there a physical sensation involved?

 Also, focus on the positive emotions you experience during your mental excursion.
 How do you feel?
 Now notice how these emotions feel in your body.